francisfuzz/dotcom/_posts/2025-12-23-exploring-subagents.md

 - Library
 - Kraken

-I asked myself: what would it take to build a subagent from scratch?
+I asked myself: what would it take to build a subagent from scratch using Claude's API?